Environmental Geography with Professional Experience

 In a nutshell

 There has never been a more urgent need to study the environment.
-The impact of climate change. highlighted by Great Thunberg and Sir David Attenborough, reveals the impact societies make on precious ecosystems.
-If you are passionate about finding solutions, read on to explore how our BSc Environmental Geography with Professional Experience degree can give you the skills, knowledge and experience you will need.
+If you are passionate about finding solutions to protect precious ecosystems, read on to explore how our BSc Environmental Geography with Professional Experience degree can give you the skills, knowledge and experience you will need.

 Unique learning experience

 Combining the investigative approach of geography with the applied skills of environmental management, our BSc Environmental Geography with Professional Experience degree offers a unique learning experience.
 Delivered over three years, this best of both worlds approach offers a unique opportunity to develop skills used by contemporary environment-based professionals and researchers.

 A unique course feature is the integrated industry placement during your second year.
 Working with a key industrial partner or organisation of your choice, this hands-on learning experience provides an excellent opportunity to put geographical and environmental theory into practice.